-- The Southern African Institute of Mining and Metallurgy was founded in 1894.
-This is a professional institute with local and international links aimed at helping members to source news and views about technological developments in the mining, metallurgical and related sectors as well as embracing a professional code of ethics. - The South African Colliery Managers Association represents eight mining houses and some smaller operators with 43 mine operations in four provinces.
-Current SACMA membership totals 434 coal mining.
-The association's operations have an annual turnover of over R35 billion with a labour bill contribution of over R6 billion to the South African workforce comprising 47 000 direct employees. - The Association of Mine Managers South Africa provides a platform for mining industry professionals to discuss, evaluate and debate mining and minerals policy, technical innovations, safety and health challenges and advancements in mining in South Africa.
-Current membership stands at 825 in seven categories - candidate (student), junior associate, ordinary, associate, honorary life, honorary associate and retired members. - Geological Society of South Africa was established in 1895 and is one of the oldest scientific societies in South Africa.
-It is a society that exists for geologists and earth scientists with an interest in southern Africa and has over 2 500 members and student members. - The Engineering Council of South Africa is a statutory body established in terms of the Engineering Profession Act, 2000 (Act 46 of 2000).
-Its primary role is the regulation of the engineering profession in terms of this Act.
-Its core functions are the accreditation of engineering programmes, registration of persons as professionals in specified categories, and the regulation of the practice of registered persons.
+- The Southern African Institute of Mining and Metallurgy (SAIMM) was founded in 1894.
+The SAIMM is a professional institute with local and international links aimed at helping members to source news and views about technological developments in the mining, metallurgical and related sectors as well as embracing a professional code of ethics. - The South African Colliery Managers Association (SACMA) represents eight mining houses and some smaller operators with 43 mine operations in four provinces.
+The current SACMA membership totals 434 coal mining professionals.
+SACMA's operations have an annual turnover of over R35 billion with a labour bill contribution of over R6 billion to the South African workforce comprising 47 000 direct employees.

-The South African Council for Natural Scientific Professions is a legislated regulatory body for natural science practitioners in South Africa.
+- The Association of Mine Managers South Africa (AMMSA) provides a platform for mining industry professionals to discuss, evaluate and debate mining and minerals policy, technical innovations, safety and health challenges and advancements in mining in South Africa.
+AMMSA's current membership stands at 825 in seven categories - candidate (student), junior associate, ordinary, associate, honorary life, honorary associate and retired members. - Geological Society of South Africa was established on 4 February 1895 and is one of the oldest scientific societies in South Africa.
+It is a society that exists for geologists and earth scientists with an interest in southern Africa and has over 2 500 members and student members. - The Engineering Council of South Africa (ECSA) is a statutory body established in terms of the Engineering Profession Act, 2000 (Act 46 of 2000).
+The ECSA's primary role is the regulation of the engineering profession in terms of this Act.
+Its core functions are the accreditation of engineering programmes, registration of persons as professionals in specified categories, and the regulation of the practice of registered persons. - The South African Council for Natural Scientific Professions is a legislated regulatory body for natural science practitioners in South Africa.
 The natural sciences encompass a wide range of scientific fields covering basic sciences and many of their applied derivatives.

-South African Diamond and Precious Metals Regulator
+South African Diamond and Precious Metals Regulator (SADPMR)